-Learn everything about Chateau Mouton Rothschild, Pauillac, Bordeaux, First Growth, wine producer with wine tasting notes and wine with food pairing tips.
+Learn everything about Chateau Mouton Rothschild, Pauillac First Growth with wine tasting notes and wine with food pairing tips.
 Learn the best vintages, a history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Mouton Rothschild History, Overview